pruje/libbash.sh/docs/libbash.md

 ```

 #### macOS case
-For now, messages are not formatted for macOS consoles.
+For now, messages are not formatted in macOS terminal.

 #### Options
 ```